flytbase/apidoc/source/includes/navigation/land.md

     success | bool | true if action successful

 ### ROS endpoint:
 Navigation APIs in FlytOS are derived from / wrapped around the core navigation services in ROS.
 Onboard service clients in rospy / roscpp can call these APIs.
-Take a look at roscpp and rospy api definition for message structure.
+Take a look at roscpp and rospy API definition for message structure.

 * Type: Ros Service</br>
 * Name: /\<namespace\>/navigation/land</br>
-* Service Type: core_api/Land
+* Service Type: core_API/Land

-### RESTFul endpoint:
+### RESTful endpoint:
-FlytOS hosts a RESTFul server which listens on port 80.
-RESTFul APIs can be called from remote platform of your choice.
+FlytOS hosts a RESTful server which listens on port 80.
+RESTful APIs can be called from remote platform of your choice.

 * URL: ``GET http://<ip>/ros/<namespace>/navigation/land``
 * JSON Response: